quickgrid/ai-resources/resources/ai-notes/knowledge-distillation-series.md

 Bigger models with more accuracy does not mean they are good teachers.

-# Does Knowledge Distillation ReallyWork?
+# Does Knowledge Distillation Really Work?